-I have reviewed the applicable state and federal laws and have concluded that I am required by the laws of 15 or more states to register as an investment adviser with the state securities authorities in those states.
+If you are applying for registration as an investment adviser with the SEC, you must make both of these representations: I have reviewed the applicable state and federal laws and have concluded that I am required by the laws of 15 or more states to register as an investment adviser with the state securities authorities in those states.
 I undertake to withdraw from SEC registration if I file an amendment to this registration indicating that I would be required by the laws of fewer than 15 states to register as an investment adviser with the state securities authorities of those states.
-If you are submitting your annual updating amendment, you must make this representation: ☐ Within 90 days prior to the date of filing this amendment, I have reviewed the applicable state and federal laws and have concluded that I am required by the laws of at least 15 states to register as an investment adviser with the state securities authorities in those states.
+If you are submitting your annual updating amendment , you must make this representation: ☐ Within 90 days prior to the date of filing this amendment, I have reviewed the applicable state and federal laws and have concluded that I am required by the laws of at least 15 states to register as an investment adviser with the state securities authorities in those states.
+SECTION 2.A.(11) Internet Adviser If you are relying on rule 203A-2(e), the Internet adviser exemption from the prohibition on registration, you are required to make a representation about your eligibility for SEC registration.
+By checking the appropriate box, you will be deemed to have made the required representation.
+If you are applying for registration as an investment adviser with the SEC or changing your existing Item 2 response regarding your eligibility for SEC registration, you must make this representation: ☐ I will provide investment advice on an ongoing basis to more than one client exclusively through an operational interactive website .
+If you are filing an annual updating amendment to your existing registration and are continuing to rely on the Internet adviser exemption for SEC registration, you must make this representation: ☐ I have provided and will continue to provide investment advice on an ongoing basis to more than one client exclusively through an operational interactive website.
 SECTION 2.A.(12) SEC Exemptive Order If you are relying upon an SEC order exempting you from the prohibition on registration, provide the following information: Application Number: 803- Date of order:

-If yo u are filing an umbrella registration , the information in Item 3 should be provided for the filing adviser only.
+If yo ou are filing an umbrella registration, the information in Item 3 should be provided for the filing adviser only.

-A. How are you organized?
+Α. How are you organized?

 C Corporation

 C Sole Proprietorship

 C Limited Liability Partnership (LLP)

-© Partnership
+C Partnership

 € Limited Liability Company (LLC)

 C Limited Partnership (LP)

 Other (specify):

 If you are changing your response to this Item, see Part 1A Instruction 4.

 В. In what month does your fiscal year end each year?
 DECEMBER

 C. Under the laws of what state or country are you organized?

 State Country

 Delaware United States

 If you are a partnership, provide the name of the state or country under whose laws your partnership was formed.
 If you are a sole proprietor, provide the name of the state or country where you reside.

 If you are changing your response to this Item, see Part 1A Instruction 4.